-Have you ever looked at a slanted box-shaped figure and wondered how much space it covers?
-That shape is called a parallelogram.
-It’s a common shape in geometry, art, buildings, and even floor designs.
-Knowing how to find the area of a parallelogram helps in solving real-life problems, especially in design and construction.
-In this blog, we will define a parallelogram, learn the formula for its area, and explore how to calculate it step by step.
+Area of a parallelogram is the amount of space covered inside its boundary.
+Parallelogram is one of the most common shapes in geometry, art, buildings, and even floor designs.
+Knowing how to find the area of a parallelogram helps us in solving real-life problems, especially in design and construction.
+In this article, we will define a parallelogram, learn the formula for its area, and explore how to calculate it step by step.

 Table of Contents